unternet-co/unternet.co/docs/web-applets/guides/creating-an-applet.md

 ![](/assets/docs/plain-inspector.png)

-> **Good to know**: The inspector is a Node express server running on a different port and allows you to inspect your web app.
+> **Good to know:** The inspector is a Node express server running on a different port and allows you to inspect your web app.
 It has some additional UI to test your actions easily.

-Now that you have a handy way to test your actions, let's dispatch a sample event.
+Now that you have a way to test your actions, let's dispatch a sample event.
 In the params section, let's give it data in the format it expects.

 ```javascript
 {